solita/ivves-machine-spraak/README.md

 IVVES Machine spraak project.
 In this repo we host both the *Methods of Audio Analysis in Python* mini-course as well as other less organised notebooks.

-## Methods of Audio Analysis in Python
+## Machine Spraak - Methods of Audio Analysis in Python

 You can find the mini-course [here](https://github.com/solita/ivves-machine-spraak/tree/main/courses/methods).